-If your lender has repossessed (but not yet sold) your car, truck, van, minivan, motorcycle, SUV, or other motor vehicle, filing for Chapter 13 bankruptcy may allow you to get your car back.
+If your lender has repossessed but not yet sold your car, truck, van, minivan, motorcycle, SUV, or some other motor vehicle, filing for Chapter 13 bankruptcy could allow you to get your vehicle back.

-When you file your case, your lender will receive notice of your bankruptcy and have a chance to review your proposed plan.
-In many cases, the lender may return the car to you willingly.
+When you file your case, your lender will receive notice of your bankruptcy and will have a chance to review your proposed plan.
+In many cases, the lender will return the car to you willingly.

-If the lender doesn’t return your car, you will generally have to file a motion (or complaint) for turnover and ask the court to order the lender to give the car back.
-The lender may oppose your motion if:
+If the lender doesn’t return your car, you will have to file a motion (or complaint) for turnover and ask the court to order the lender to give the car back.